 Given another four years under Obama, the EPA is expected to extend limits on greenhouse gas emissions to the nation’s existing fleet of coal-fired power plants.

 Once pollution control upgrades are made to existing coal units, the big fear is that these units will be declared by the EPA as a “new source” of CO2 emissions and thus required to comply with a new carbon standard.

 “I do expect that during the second term, we will see a new NSPS standard for existing power plants that will focus on GHG emissions,” Palmer said.”There really is a deliberate policy at work here to develop regulations that discourage new coal and phase out existing coal.”

 Achieving balance between economic concerns and environmental concerns should be the hallmark of all energy policy.
 In this respect, Obama’s power generation policies fail.

 Meanwhile, the gap between gas prices and coal prices is widening.
 As a result, power generators are beginning to turn back to coal.
 The price of gas used to generate power will be about 22 percent higher in 2013, according to the Energy Information Administration.
 The average price of coal will rise just 1 percent next year.

-This means total U.S. generation fueled with coal will rise from 37 percent in 2012 to 40 percent in 2013, according to EIA’s forecast.
+This means total U.S. generation fueled with coal will rise from 37 percent in 2012 to 40 percent in 2013, according to EIA’s forecast (see the chart on pg.
+236).
 The amount of power fired by gas will drop from 30 percent in 2012 to 27 percent in 2013.

 The market is telling us that coal should play a starring role in this nation’s plan to meet the growing thirst for electricity.
 Without it, consumer costs will soar, reliability will suffer and jobs will be lost.